Frequently Asked Questions by Nonprofits

 All donations on givelocalnrv.org are made to the Mightycause Foundation, the CFNRV's partner on the GiveLocalNRV platform.
 The Mightycause Foundation is a 501(c)(3) tax-exempt organization that permits donors to advise a regranting of their donations to qualified charitable organizations.

-Donors' credit card or bank statement will reflect this with a charge that may look like one of the following:
+Donors' credit card or bank statement will reflect this with a charge that will look like one of the following:

 In general, electronic dispersals of the funds you raise from Mightycause to your organization's bank account happen twice per month, on the 10th and 25th of each month as follows: